SecurityAnalysts/Metabigor/README.md

 Metabigor gonna use your cookie or not to simulate search from browser and automatic optimize the query to get more result.

 ## Main feature
-- Regular search like you do from Shodan, Censys, Fofa but on commandline.
+- Regular search like you do from Shodan, Censys, Fofa but from command line.
 - Discovery IP range of target or ASN.
-- Get CVE or exploit about app of software.
+- Get CVE or exploit info for specific application.
 - Simple github recon to get repo, user and org.